 If you’re wondering how to help someone with an addiction who doesn’t want help, the best action you can take is to follow through with consequences.
 If you establish consequences for your loved one’s behavior without actually enforcing them, your loved one may not take the potential repercussions seriously.
 While it may feel hurtful to enforce consequences for your loved one, the negative impacts of their behaviors may be what saves their life.

 Allowing an individual to use a substance without consequences leaves them in a comfortable space to continue using the substance.
 Experiencing the uncomfortable and negative impacts of their substance use may be what they need to desire treatment and pursue recovery.
 If you say you will enforce a consequence, such as taking away a car, leaving someone or forcing them to leave your home if they continue using a substance, it’s crucial to follow through with your statements.

 You can be an invaluable source of hope for a friend, significant other or family member experiencing an addiction.
 Addiction is a disease that requires treatment, such as counseling, behavioral therapy and sometimes medical care.
 While you can’t make a loved one want help or do their recovery work for them, you can offer support, set healthy boundaries and help them explore treatment options when they are ready.

-If your loved one is ready to seek help, you can help them explore their options and find support at My Hope For Tomorrow.
-My Hope For Tomorrow offers various addiction treatment programs personalized to meet each individual’s unique needs.
+If your loved one is ready to seek help, you can help them explore their options and find support at Hope For Tomorrow.
+Hope For Tomorrow offers various addiction treatment programs personalized to meet each individual’s unique needs.

 Whether your loved one needs inpatient treatment, outpatient treatment, medication-assisted treatment, counseling services or a combination of these options, our door is open for them to make a positive change in their life.
-Help your loved one contact My Hope For Tomorrow to start exploring their treatment options and begin a journey toward hope and recovery.
+Help your loved one contact Hope For Tomorrow to start exploring their treatment options and begin a journey toward hope and recovery.